dadwadw233/email-assistant/README.md

 ## Web Interface

-The application includes a web dashboard for viewing email analysis results:
+The application includes a modern web dashboard for viewing email analysis results:

 1. Start the web interface:
    ```bash